Bodie, California: Ghost town and park

 Today, Bodie is preserved in a state of arrested decay.
 Only a small part of the town survived, with about 110 structures still standing, including one of many once operational gold mills.
 Visitors can walk the deserted streets of a town that once was a bustling area of activity.
 Interiors remain as they were left and stocked with goods.
-Littered throughout the park, one can find small shards of china dishes, square nails and an occasional bottle, but removing these items is against the rules of the park.
+Littered throughout the park, one can find small shards of china dishes, square nails, and an occasional bottle, but removing these items is illegal.

 The California State Parks' ranger station is located in one of the original homes on Green Street.

 In 2009 and again in 2010, Bodie was scheduled to be closed.
 The California state legislature worked out a budget compromise that enabled the state's Parks Closure Commission to keep it open.
-As of 2022, the park is still operating, now administered by the Bodie Foundation.
+As of 2024, the park is still operating, now administered by the Bodie Foundation.